PoliticalGraveyard.com

 Spencer, John T. (born c.1845) — of Dakota City, Dakota County, Neb.
 Born in Pennsylvania, about 1845.
 Republican.
 Lawyer; member of Nebraska state senate, 1885-86.
 Burial location unknown.

 Spencer, John W. — of Rock Island County, Ill.
-Delegate to Illinois state constitutional convention Rock Island County, 1847.
+Delegate to Illinois state constitutional convention from Rock Island County, 1847.
 Burial location unknown.

 Spencer, John W. — of Orange County, N.Y.
 Democrat.
 Candidate for New York state assembly from Orange County 1st District, 1920.
 Burial location unknown.